Colin McNeil

-Colin McNeil (born 21 December 1972 in Lanark, Scotland) is a former professional boxer.
+Colin McNeil (born 21 December 1972) is a former professional boxer.
+As an amateur he won a bronze medal at the Commonwealth Games.

+Biography

+Amateur career

-He won a bronze medal at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, and also competed in the 2002 Commonwealth Games.
+McNeil represented the Scottish team at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia, where he competed in the welterweight.
+At the Games he won the bronze medal following victoriesy over Mosolesa Tsie of Lesotho and Thebe Setlalekgosi of Botswana before losing to Kenyan Absolom Okoth in the final.

+He also competed in the 2002 Commonwealth Games.

+Professional career

 McNeil began boxing professionally late in his life, making his debuting during 2004 at the age of 32.
 He participated in The Contender Challenge: UK vs. USA, facing Cornelius Bundrage.
 He was also scheduled to face his Contender team-mate, Ross Minter in June 2007.